 Pumpkin Pancakes are fluffy and full of spices.
 If you’re looking for a fall breakfast, these pumpkin pancakes are perfect.
 Serve these fluffy pancakes with this Homemade Buttermilk Syrup or an absolute treat with the perfect amount of fall flavor.

-I know it’s the day after Halloween.
-The last thing on your mind is anything sweet.
+I know we just had Halloween and the last thing on your mind is anything sweet.
 You probably have a candy hangover and your house looks like a bomb.

 Or is that just me?
-Why does Halloween always make me crave Mexican food?
+Why do sweets always make me crave Mexican food?
 All the questions today.

 Buuutttt, I wanted to share these Pumpkin Pancakes with you.
 If you follow me on Instagram you’ve seen me make 23820349 versions of these pumpkin pancakes in order to get them just right.

 Some are made with butter, some with oil, some with a little pumpkin, and some with a lot of pumpkin.
 After playing around with a million recipes, spices, and going through oodles of pumpkin, this is the pumpkin pancake recipe you want.